Hawaii will always be a piece of Chris Acker’s home – even amid the battles to come.

 Then Acker, who once infamously declared for the NBA Draft as a Silverswords reserve, reverted to his mantra of “err on the side of aggression.”

-“When we come to the Stan Sheriff Center, will be coming to compete.
+“When we come to the Stan Sheriff Center, we'll be coming to compete.
 And so, the focus for me is making sure that the aloha shirt and the (lei) on our neck (won’t) sidetrack from the mission.
 That'll be the only thing I'll be focused on when we get there.”

 Ganot told Spectrum News that Acker has remained one of his “closest friends in the business” since he left and that the two frequently keep in touch.